-BUS 380 Business Research Methods 3-0-3

-applied techniqu ntended to provide the students an understances needed to conduct an effective research for establishment.
-It focuses mainly on the areas superior of business research, problem identification ves, hypothesis, fixing the research methodolo is, report writing and ultimately equipping the real for a particular area of business research.
-Proceeding (1997) business decision making

-in any b pusiness ich as the role of research

-in busir ness, typ n techniques, drafting of

-researc h object gy, familiarizing the tools

-for data a analys e students to prepare a

-BUS 390 Internship 150 hours of Internship counts for three credit hours This co urse off ers the student the chance to incorporate the theoretical concepts and principles with practical experience in a business setting, to enable the student to see the reality of the major profession and apply his/her knowledge and skills in a corporate and/or professional environment and utilize this experience for attaining future employment.
+BUS 380 Business Research Methods 3-0-3 applied in any b in busir researc for data techniqu pusiness ness, typ h object a analys ntended to provide the students an understan- ues needed to conduct an effective research for establishment.
+It focuses mainly on the areas su bes of business research, problem identification ves, hypothesis, fixing the research methodolo is, report writing and ultimately equipping the al for a particular area of business research.
+Pro- business decision making ich as the role of research n techniques, drafting of gy, familiarizing the tools e students to prepare a principles with practical experience in a business setting, to enable the student to see the reality of the major profession and apply his/her knowledge and skills in a corporate and/or professional environment and utilize this experience for attaining future employment.
 Prerequisite: Junior or Senior Standing